planetarypy/planetarypy.github.io/pages/contributing.rst

 3. If the PR has been open for 48 hours without approval or comment, then it may be merged without any approvals.

-Unless that file is the data/registry.json file.
-That is the cannonical list of PlanetaryPy packages, and PRs to that file—and that file only—have these
+**Unless** that file is the ``data/registry.json`` file.
+That is the cannonical list of PlanetaryPy packages, and PRs to that file—and that file only—have these more restrictive requirements:
-requirements:

 1. Have been open for 24 hours.
 2. Have two approvals.